peakwinter/citizenweb/md/3-2-byb.md

+(Note that Virtual Private Server (VPS) users can skip this article entirely.
+Embedded miniserver users like those with the Raspberry Pi can skip down to section 3.2.3.)

 ## 3.2.1 - List Your Options

 What do you want your server to do?
 What will it be handling for you on a daily basis?
 These are important questions to answer before shopping for your server hardware.